mseri/snf-mcp/README.md

 # Web fetch and search MCP Server

-A Model Context Protocol (MCP) server that provides DuckDuckGo search, Wikipedia search, and web content fetching capabilities, written in OCaml using the eio asynchronous runtime.
+A Model Context Protocol (MCP) server that provides web search, Wikipedia search, and web content fetching capabilities, written in OCaml using the eio asynchronous runtime.

 ## Features

 - **DuckDuckGo Search**: Search the web using DuckDuckGo's search engine
 - **Wikipedia Search**: Search Wikipedia for articles and content
-- **Web Content Fetching**: Fetch and parse content from web pages
+- **Web Content Fetching**: Fetch and parse content from web pages, with support for both cleaned-up HTML and Markdown formats
 - **Rate Limiting**: Built-in rate limiting to respect service limits
 - **MCP Protocol**: Fully compatible with the Model Context Protocol specification (vendoring <https://tangled.sh/@anil.recoil.org/ocaml-mcp/>)
 - **Asynchronous**: Built on Eio for efficient concurrent operations